 Knowing this, and being aware that your baby will not develop the ability to self-soothe (a fancy way of saying that your baby cannot put himself to sleep) until around 6 months of age, the journey can seem daunting, especially when you aren’t sleeping.

 In a nutshell, you are going to be sleep deprived.
-Sleep deprivation can have serious consequences.
+And sleep deprivation can have serious consequences!

 Lack of sleep can affect your mood.